Leipziger-Ecken/drupal/docu/API.md

 # Leipziger Ecken JSON:API

-*Last update: 18.0.2021*
+*Last update: 19.06.2021*

 ## Introduction

-Based on the [JSON:API project]([https://www.drupal.org/project/jsonapi](https://www.drupal.org/project/jsonapi)) (that is now part of Drupal core) and [JSON:API Extras project]([https://www.drupal.org/project/jsonapi_extras](https://www.drupal.org/project/jsonapi_extras)) we provide a public readonly(!)
-Leipziger Ecken API with full support for sorting, filtering, limiting, extending and paginating Akteure, events, categories, etc. entities through an unified endpoint.
+Based on the [JSON:API project](https://www.drupal.org/project/jsonapi) (that is now part of Drupal core) and [JSON:API Extras project](https://www.drupal.org/project/jsonapi_extras) we provide a public **readonly** Leipziger Ecken API with full support for sorting, filtering, limiting, extending and paginating Akteure, events, categories, etc. entities through an unified endpoint.

 Full documentation for the JSON:API 1.0 format can be found under [https://jsonapi.org/format/](https://jsonapi.org/format/).
 In general, the idea behind JSON:API is to return all entities **as flat as possible** in contrast to a deeply nested data structure which contains all resolved relationships.
 Therefore, you will have to resolve any relationships between entities on the client (these are linked by their uuid).